 The Reading Dogs are used effectively in English lessons as well as whole class reading sessions to teach the children effectively about reading skills.

 Reading at Key Stage Two

 In Key Stage Two, guided and whole class reading sessions are used to embed the skills introduced in Key Stage One.
 The Reading VIPERS are used to consolidate pupil understanding of reading skills, from vocabulary and inference, to prediction, explanations and summarising.

-We are just in the process of introducing Accelerated Reader for our KS2 pupils which will more closely align books chosen for independent reading to the child’s reading ability as well as interest level.
-Online quizzes can be used effectively to ascertain how well the children have understood what they have read as well as using a point system to incentivise reading at home.
+Accelerated Reader has been introduced for our KS2 pupils which has more closely aligned books chosen for independent reading to the child’s reading ability as well as interest level.
+Online quizzes are being used used effectively to ascertain how well the children have understood what they have read as well as using a point system to incentivise reading at home.

 Additional support with reading

 We recognise that learning to read can be a challenge for some of our learners.
 We strive to ensure that any learners needing additional support are picked up quickly and interventions introduced to help them to make the accelerated progress they need to be back on track.
 Due to the impact that Covid-19 has had on some of our learners, we have focussed some of our small group tuition sessions on improving reading fluency and skills, as well as providing additional teaching assistant hours to hear individual readers daily.
 Precision teaching is also used effectively to support some of our learners in rapid word recognition.